AlbertPlata/AlbertPlata/README.md

 Bugs solved, mysticism, lots of coffee and a big smile describe me -->
 # Welcome bro
-I am an enthusiastic web developer of the Data world and the JS ecosystem, currently a Data Engineer and a Data Science student
+I am an enthusiastic web developer of the Data world and the JS ecosystem, currently a **Data Engineer Intern** and a Data Science student

 Some words that define me:
 - 🐞🕵 Bugs solved